-This app was first launched on 31st January 2018 and currently has more than 5000 downloads, a 4.2 stars rating from 169 users and the latest APK (version 2.1) was from 6th December 2018.
+This Android app was first launched on 31st January 2018 and currently has more than 10000 downloads, a 4.0 stars rating from 210 users and the latest release is version 2.1.

 We found these ways of contacting the developers: